beyondstorage/beyond-ctl/docs/rfcs/7-add-profile-support.md

 The field `Identities` contains key to connection string as a map.

-We will save config as json format into local file.
+We will save config as toml format into local file.

 ### Commands